kodepandai/colorful-quran/README.md

-# Holy Quran with Colorfull Tajweed Anotation
+# Holy Quran with Colorful Tajweed Anotation

 This project is still on progress.
 The main goal is to make Static Quran website complete with tajweed anotation.